thycotic-ps/secretserver/discovery/windows-local-services/readme.md

 1. Click **Service Accounts** tab
 1. Select the service accounts to import
 1. Click **Import** button
-1. Fill out details of secret
+1. Fill out the details of the secret
 1. Click **Ok** button

-** Note: Service Accounts will only show up in the Legacy Network View Page.
-Due to an unknown bug you will not see these show up in the new UI **
+** Note: Service Accounts may only show up on the Legacy Network View Page. **